harsh4799/mlops-data-engineering/Readme.md

 ### 1. Environment Setup

-Create a `.env` file in the project root directory with the following environment variables:
+Create a `.env` file in the project's config directory with the following environment variables:

 ```dotenv
 AWS_ACCESS_KEY_ID=your_aws_access_key_id